Russia has demanded an apology, compensation and extra protection from Poland after its embassy in Warsaw came under attack from a nationalist mob.

 According to Polish news websites, police spokesman Mariusz Sokołowski said: "We are dealing with a group of several hundred people who are intent on breaking the law."

-The day started with a ceremony at the tomb of the Unknown Soldier And Prime Minister Donald Tusk said: “This situation is unacceptable – this kind of event cannot take place.
+And Prime Minister Donald Tusk said: “This situation is unacceptable – this kind of event cannot take place.
 Those who tolerate and accept such events will bear responsibility.”
 He also suggested such marches might be banned in future.

 But Artur Zawisza, one of the leaders of the march, which is spearheaded by the All-Polish Youth and the National Radical Camp (ONR), said: “No piece of paper from the Town Hall will stop us marching towards independence.”